microsoft/playwright/docs/api.md

   - `'networkidle'` - wait until there are no network connections for at least `500` ms.
 - `options` <[Object]>
   - `timeout` <[number]> Maximum operation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultNavigationTimeout(timeout)](#browsercontextsetdefaultnavigationtimeouttimeout), [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout), [page.setDefaultNavigationTimeout(timeout)](#pagesetdefaultnavigationtimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-- returns: <[Promise]> Promise which resolves when the required load state has been reached.
+- returns: <[Promise]>

+Returns when the required load state has been reached.

 This resolves when the page reaches a required load state, `load` by default.
 The navigation must have been committed when this method is called.
 If current document has already reached the required state, resolves immediately.